Ironica/project-ironica/README.md

 If we stick on Unity stack, lots of improvements could be done in the future:

 -   Improve the 3d effects such as animation
--   UI/UX improvements
+-   UI/UX and modeling improvements
--   More complex configurations and game rules
+-   More game modes, configurations and game rules
--   More game modes
--   Improve extensibility
+-   Improve extensibility such as plugin system
 -   More helper features such as syntax highlighting, auto-completion, static analysis, etc...

+As for the server, several improvements could have been achieved:

+-   A better data structure and procedure pipeline, such as sending IR instructions instead of frames, that allows more extensibility and decoupling to the implementation
+-   Reimplement the language with a homemade IR & VM

 We have also explored some possibilities in the [wiki of simulatte](https://github.com/Ironica/simulatte/wiki/About).

+As for the game itself, a complete content (book) organized with different levels, sections and characters is necessary to make the game more appealing.
+Also, it would be interesting if at the end some chapters introduce some advanced programming ideas in Kotlin and JVM.
+But this requires that the overall architecture of the project is rewritten.

 ---